Step 3c. Select Resources

 - To save changes made to the backup policy settings, click Apply.

 As an alternative to selecting the Protect the following resources option and specifying the resources explicitly, you can select the All resources option and exclude a number of resources from the backup scope.
-To do that, click Select resources to exclude and specify Azure file shares that you do not want to protect — the procedure is the same as described for including resources in the backup scope.
+To do that, click Select resources to exclude and specify Azure VMs that you do not want to back up — the procedure is the same as described for including resources in the backup scope.

 Consider that if a resource appears both in the list of included and excluded resources, Veeam Backup for Microsoft Azure will still not process the resource because the list of excluded resources has a higher priority.